khulnasoft/integrations-core/openai/README.md

 ### Configuration

-1. Navigate to the configuration tab inside Datadog [OpenAI integration tile][11].
+1. Navigate to the configuration tab inside Khulnasoft [OpenAI integration tile][11].
 2. Enter an account name and OpenAI API key copied above in the accounts configuration.

 <!-- xxz tab xxx -->